ogobrecht/ogobrecht.github.io/_posts/2017-04-03-jquery-plugin-svg2img.md

 <a href="" onclick="event.preventDefault(); $('#example-graph').svg2img();">SVG</a>
 ```

 Otherwise Firefox and IE failing to save.
-Like often, Chrome works without any extra attention and for the IE I had to implement some "special features".
 One last thing: Safari has currently (as of this writing) problems with the underlaying `savAs()` implementation and tries to open the images in a new tab with or without success.
 See also this [issue on GitHub][2].

+UPDATE 2017-04-14: After update to macOS Sierra 10.12.4 Safari 10.1 works also - but is as slow as before - collecting CSS styles runs on my MacBook 2800ms in Safari, 20ms in Google Chrome :-(
+I stopped to support other image formats then SVG since the canvas export behind the scenes was not really working in too many browsers and the core feature was and is to convert inline SVGs to standalone SVG images.

 The project is hosted on [GitHub][3] and MIT licensed.